Sanfotsi: Interpretations

-The established theory has concluded that Sanfotsi is identical to Srivijaya.
+The established theory has concluded that Sanfotsi or Sanfoqi is identical to Srivijaya.
 Srivijaya was written in older Chinese sources as Shi-li-fo-shi (室利佛逝, also shortened as fo-shi) which is an approximate phonetic rendering, but changed to San-fo-qi at the end of the Tang dynasty.
 San means "three" in Chinese, therefore the term can be read as "the three vijayas"; this has been suggested as Chinese recognition that it was not a centralized empire at some time in its history.

+The name Sanfotsi continued to be used in Chinses sources after the Chola invasion.
 Ling-wai-tai-ta mentioned that in the years of 1079, 1082, and 1088 the country of Chan-pi (Jambi) located in Sanfotsi sent envoys to China.
 In the 12th century, Shi-li-fo-shi (Srivijaya) only twice sending envoys to China; 1156 and 1178.
-The equation of Shi-li-fo-shi (Srivijaya or Palembang) with Sanfotsi is quite problematic, since Chu-fan-chi mentioned that Palembang was one of the vassal states that belongs to Sanfotsi.
-While on the other hand Jambi or Malayu was not mentioned as Sanfotsi's vassal.
+The equation of Shi-li-fo-shi (Srivijaya or Palembang) with Sanfotsi may be problematic, since Chu-fan-chi mentioned that Palembang was one of the vassal states that belongs to Sanfotsi.
+On the other hand, Jambi or Malayu was not mentioned as Sanfotsi's vassal.
 This could mean that at that time Sanfotsi was centered in Jambi or Malayu, not in Palembang.
+Many historians now believe that Srivijaya may no longer be the appropriate name for the overlord's centre after 1025, when Sanfotsi referred to Jambi.

-Sanfotsi is more likely a transliteration of Suvarnabhumi, which rever to Suvarnadvipa or Sumatra.
-Thus the kingdom was Suvarnabhumi (Sanfotsi or Sumatra) while the capital was shifted between Palembang (Shi-li-fo-shi or Srivijaya) and Jambi (Chan-pi or Mo-lo-yu).
+Sanfotsi is also argued to be a transliteration of Suvarnabhumi, which refers to Suvarnadvipa or Sumatra.
+In this interpretation the kingdom was Suvarnabhumi (Sanfotsi or Sumatra) while the capital was shifted between Palembang (Shi-li-fo-shi or Srivijaya) and Jambi (Chan-pi or Mo-lo-yu).

-However, other historians tried to locate it somewhere else.
-Filipino historian Paul Kekai Manansala suggested that Sanfoqi refers to it was a Prehispanic Philippine state name Sambali.
-He argued that the accounts suggests that Sanfotsi was located to the south of China, and was, in fact, due south of the port of Ts'uan-chou.
-Since the Philippines is the only area exactly and directly due south of the port of Ts'uan-chou and has several place names such as Lingmayon (Lingayen) and Poni (Panai) that may fit some of the place names in the account, it therefore may fit the description.
+Historian Liam Kelley argues that the Sanfoqi mentioned in 14th century Chinese sources refers to Angkor in Cambodia.

 Some Thai historians, such as Chand Chirayu Rajani, while agreeing with the designation of Sanfoqi with Srivijaya, argued that it refers to Chaiya in Thailand rather than Palembang.